JackBegay/SQLInjection/README.md

 ### Skills Learned

 - Unerstanding XSS attacks and where to look for weaknesses
-- Ability to do XSS attack that affect everyone on a server
+- Ability to do XSS attack that affects everyone on a server
 - Development of problem-solving in fixing vunerabilities in python code

 ### Tools Used

-- Worked with professor's home server that also tracked all files being used and turned in to her
+- Worked with the professor's home server that was used for class work
 - Ulitized visual studio code to modify CGI Python code that accesses a database and remedy the problem
 - Filezilla to move code onto her server than replacing it with fixed code